 The picture below will show us a perspective visual about the right-side data tree.

-Picture 5 – the right-side data tree of D tag node.
+Figure 5 – the right-side data tree of D tag node.

 The root node has two children K and L which are the tags adjacent to the right of T in F[D A T].
 Resemble to the left data tree, M and N are the tags adjacent to the right of L in FrightTag(L).